Start at the End

 The Tale Of Two Grifters And A Feral Hog

 Since we traveled primarily national parkways, back roads, and state highways we were usually without GPS, mobile phones, talk radio, and NPR.
 In other words we had no idea what was going on in the world outside my pickup truck.
 It wasn’t long before we didn’t know for sure what day it was.
 Some nights we caught a little CNN while drifting off to sleep and thus waking up as uninformed as the day before.
 But one night while drifting off I thought I heard a strange tale about two grifters and a feral hog.
 Sitting at breakfast the next morning I asked my Father if he heard it too.
 He gave me a puzzled look then returned to the vastly more important business of biscuits and gravy.
-One thing I learned about Dad on this trip is that he really loves biscuits and gravy.
-As for the grifters and the feral hog—maybe it was just a dream.
+One thing I learned about Dad on this trip – he loves biscuits and gravy.
+As for the grifters and the feral hog, maybe it was just a dream.
 There was an election going-on, so maybe that had something to do with it.

 Everything is Different When You Return